How Google’s Latest Update is Fighting Fake Business Listings

 Last week, The Wall Street Journal posted an article exposing an estimated 11 million fake business listings on Google Maps.
 That same day, Google released both a response to the article and updates to Google My Business (GMB).
 For the real businesses that are dealing with fake listings on Google Maps, these latest updates appear to be a quick solution to Google’s ongoing battle with fake business listings.

-The Reality of Google Maps’ Fake Listing Problem
+Google Maps’ Fake Listing Problem

 With over 150 million businesses listed on Google Maps, fraudulent listings take up about 7.3% of all businesses on Google Maps.
 Using a combination of Google’s own internal system and flagged listings by users, Google has been working to decrease the appearance of fake listings.
 Last year alone, Google took down over 3 million fake listings but fake listings continue to grow year after year.